No. 30 Squadron RAF: Second World War (1939–1945)

 In August 1939, as war loomed, the squadron moved back to RAF Ismailia in Egypt and carried out escort missions in the Western Desert and provided fighter defence of Alexandria.
 In November 1940, it was sent to Greece to operate its Blenheims in both the bomber and fighter roles, with the first of its Blenheims arriving at Eleusis airfield near Athens on 3 November, with forward deployments of the bombers to an airfield at Paramythia, while the squadron's fighter Blenheims remained back at Eleusis to protect Athens.
 In March 1941, the squadron was redesignated a fighter unit.
 On 5 April, five Blenheims were detached to Crete, and tasked with maritime reconnaissance, convoy escort and night fighting.
-More of the squadron's Blenheims were sent to Maleme Airfield on Crete on 17 April.
+More of the squadron's Blenheims were sent to Maleme Airfield on Crete on 17 April, from where they provided air cover for the evacuation from the Greek mainland, flying standing patrols over the evacuation beaches.
 By the middle of May, German air attacks on Crete had made the squadron's operations from the island untenable, and on 15 May the squadrons remaining three airworthy Blenheims were evacuated to Egypt.
 Despite this, 229 officers and men from No. 30 and No. 33 Squadrons remained at Maleme when the Germans launched an attack on the airfield by airborne troops on 20 May.
 Many of these airmen, despite being poorly armed took part in the defence of Maleme before the survivors attempted to evacuate via Sfakia.
 Losses were heavy.